 The Fold Loves // picnicking by the Wingecarribee River and taking the dog along the Berrima River Walk.

 These southern towns are the place to be for those who love the great outdoors.
 Penrose and Wingello State Forests are home to plenty of single tracks for mountain-biking and fire trails for running, hiking, motorbikes and horse riding.
-Or if you like your outdoor activity a little more sedate, book in a round of golf at Sylvan Glen.
+Sadly, Wingello State Forest was impacted by the recent fires and many of the trails are not safe.
+But head to the villages and pop into the local cafe and stores to support local.
+Or book in a round of golf at Sylvan Glen.

 With rolling hills, winding country roads, paddocks dotted with doe-eyed cows, Kangaloon is peaceful and tranquil.
 Most village activity centres around the sweet community hall where special events, musical performances and classes are held.